 Cleaning introduces a tradeoff between memory utilization (the fraction of memory used for live data) and the cost of cleaning (CPU time and memory/network/disk bandwidth).
 As memory utilization increases, there will be less free space in segments, so the cleaner will spend more time copying live data and get back less free space.
 For example, if segments are cleaned when 80% of their data are still live, the cleaner must copy 8 bytes of live data for every 2 bytes it frees.
-At 90% utilization, the cleaner must copy 9 bytes of live data for every 1 byte freed.
-As memory utilization approaches 100%, the system will eventually run out of bandwidth for cleaning and write throughput will be limited by the rate at which the cleaner can create free segments.
-Techniques like LFS' cost-benefit segment selection improve cleaner performance by skewing the distribution of free space, so that segments chosen for cleaning have lower utilization than the overall average.
+At 90% utilization approaches 100%, the system will eventually run out of bandwidth for cleaning and write throughput will be limited by the rate at which the cleaner can create free segments.
+Techniques like cost-benefit segment selection improve cleaner performance by skewing the distribution of free space, so that segments chosen for cleaning have lower utilization than the overall average.
 However, they cannot eliminate the fundamental tradeoff between utilization and cleaning cost.

 As described above, disk and memory cleaning are tied together: cleaning is first performed on segments in memory, then the results are reflected to backup copies on disk.
-This is the way that RAMCloud was initially implemented, but with this approach it was impossible to achieve both high memory utilization and high write throughput.
-If we used memory at high utilization (80-90%), write throughput would be limited by the cleaner's consumption of backup disk bandwidth.
+This is the way that RAMCloud was originally implemented, but with this approach it was impossible to achieve both high memory utilization and high write throughput.
+If we used memory at high utilization (80-90%), write throughput would be limited by the cleaner's consumption of disk bandwidth.
 The only way to reduce disk bandwidth requirements was to allocate more space for the disk log, thereby reducing its utilization.
 For example, at 50% disk utilization we could achieve high write throughput.
 Furthermore, disks are cheap enough that the cost of the extra space is not significant.
 However, disk and memory were fundamentally tied together: in order to allocate more space for the disk log, we would also have had to allocate more space for the in-memory log, which would have reduced its utilization too.
 That was unacceptable.